stacc/stacc-challenge-public/readme.md

 3. The onboarding form at any of nordic financial institutions :)

 ### Requirements: Frontend
 For this system to work we are in need of a frontend where users can apply to become a customer.
-The user should be able to input some relevant information about themselves (e.g income, name, social secutiry number and current loans).
+The user should be able to input some relevant information about themselves (e.g income, name, social security number and current loans).
 You should then use this information to calculate a risk score which the bank can use to evaluate if they want the user as a customer.

 1. You can expand upon this task how you like.
     - create a frontend for a back-office system where bank employees can evaluate incoming applications